edboyww/python-clean-rb-folder-by-xml/readme.md

-Deletes files from your Rekordbox folder which are not in the library based on an exported Rekordbox XML.
+Deletes files from your Rekordbox folder which are not in the library based on an exported Rekordbox XML. *(Streaming URLs are not handled in the XML.)*

 **Usage:**
 `clean_rb_python [-h] [-c] [-s] [--skip SKIP] [--include-streaming] [--details] [--results-file] [--version] rekordbox_xml`